psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 The PASSING BELL, so called from its denoting the passing or departing of any one from life to death, was originally intended to invite the prayers of the faithful for the person who was dying, but was not yet dead ; and though in some instances superstitiously used, has its meaning clearly pointed out in a clause in the " Advertisements for Due Order," &c. in the seventh year of Queen Elizabeth, which enjoins " that when anye Christian bode is in passing, that the *bell be toled*, and that the Curate be speciallie called for to comfort the sicke person ; and after the time of his passing, to ring , : no more but one short peale; and one before the buriall, and another short peale after the buriail."
 Grose, refeiring to the old Catholic belief on this subject, treats it rather ludicrously, though its intention, as just duscribed, was evidently serious. " The Passing Bell," says he, " was anciently run! , for two purposes; one to bespeak the prayers of all good Christians for a soul just departing ; the other, to drive away the evil spirits who stood at the bed's foot, and about the house ready to seize their prey, or at least to molest and terrify the soul in its passage ; but by the ringing of that bell (for Durandus, a writer of the twelfth century, inform us evil spirits are much afraid of bells) they were kept aloof; and the soul, like a hunted hare, gained the start, or had what is; by sportsmen, called law."

-In the diary of Robert Birrel, preserved in " Fragments of Scottish History," &c. is the following curious entry :- 1566, the 25 of October, word came to the towne of Edinburghe, from the Queine, yat hir Majestic was deadly seike, and desirit ye bells to he run e ,we, and all ye peopile to resort to ye Kirk to pray for her, for she was so seike that none lepsied her life" (expected. her to live.)
+In the diary of Robert Birrel, preserved in "Fragments of Scottish History," &c. is the following curious entry :- 1566, the 25 of October, word came to the towne of Edinburghe, from the Queine, yat hir Majestic was deadly seike, and desirit ye bells to he run e ,we, and all ye peopile to resort to ye Kirk to pray for her, for she was so seike that none lepsied her life" (expected. her to live.)
 Bourne supposes, that from the saying mentioned by Bede, "Loan have mercy on my soul," which St. Oswald uttered when he fell to the earth, has been derived the distich so often introduced in ballads on the melancholy occasion of a coining execution

 When the bell begins to toll,
-LORD have mercy on my soul "
+LORD have mercy on my soul"

 In a very rare book entitled " Wits, Fits, and Fancies," (1614) the author relates a droll anecdote concerning the ringing out at the burial of" a rich clunk and a begger who were buried at one time, in the same churchyard, and the bells rang out amiable for the miser.
 Now the wiseacre, his son, and executor," says he, " to the ende the worlde might not thinke that all that ringing was for the begger, bat for his father, hyred a trumpetter to stand all the ringing while in the belfrie, and between every peak, to sound his • trumpet, and proclame aloud and saye, sirres, this next peale is not for R, but for maister N,-,his father."
 There seems to be nothing more intended at present by tolling the Passing Bell, but to inform the neighbourhood of some person's death.